orgrinrt/objkit/README.md

 ## Compatibility

-This crate requires a minimum version of `1.6.4` for the rust toolchain.
+This crate requires rust `1.64.0` or later.

-We strive to keep the msrv as low and as widely compatible as possible, but sometimes big enough benefits can be gained by using certain newer features.

-For this crate, for pragmatic reasons, we pin the msrv to `1.6.4` to have the crate management niceties of the version's stabilised `workspace-inheritance` feature.
+For practical reasons, we pin the msrv to

-This is ensured via ci/cd which verifies the compatibility with the msrv each time a new version of this crate is released.
+`1.64.0` to utilize cargo's stabilized `workspace-inheritance` feature, but also remain fairly compatible.

+### Versioning policy

+Minor versions may have breaking changes, which can include bumping msrv.

+Patch versions are backwards compatible, so using version specifiers such as `~x.y` or `^x.y.0` is safe.

 ## Support